MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/deploy.md

     After the installation is complete, install a runbook worker as described in [How to install the Service Management Automation runbook worker](~/sma/deploy.md).

-## To install the SMA PowerShell module
+## Install the SMA PowerShell module

-1. In the folder where you downloaded the System Center 2016 Orchestrator installation software, start the Setup wizard.
+1. In the folder where you downloaded the System enter Orchestrator installation software, start the Setup wizard.

 2. Under **Service Management**, click **PowerShell administration**, and then click **Install**.

 3. Follow the instructions in the Setup wizard.

-## To setup the SMA runbook worker
+## Set up the SMA runbook worker

-1. In the folder where you downloaded the System Center 2016 Orchestrator installation software, click Setup to start the Setup wizard.
+1. In the folder where you downloaded the Orchestrator installation software, click Setup to start the Setup wizard.

 2. Under **Service Management**, click **Runbook Worker**, and then click **Install**.